JanTerm

 JanTerm is intentionally different from what students experience during their regular semester classes in grades 7 – 12.
 First, we are able to offer a greater breadth of curriculum.
 With multiple, unusual courses to choose from, students are exposed to a broader range of topics that they would not normally get an opportunity to study in school.
 Secondly, JanTerm gives teachers and students an opportunity to drill down and study these specialist topics in more depth.
 It’s no surprise that many students look back at their JanTerm experience as one of the highlights of their Bear Creek education and the time when their passion for a particular activity or area of study was first ignited.

-Students sign up for four block classes, which meet for 70 or 80 minutes per day for seven days from January 2 – January 11, 2024, (no school on Fridays, January 5 and 12).
-For additional details, see Lunch and Activity Schedules (also 2-Hour Delay).
+Students sign up for four block classes, which meet for 70 or 80 minutes per day for eight days from January 6 – January 16, 2025, (no school on Fridays, January 10 and 17).
+For additional details, see Lunch and Activity Schedules.

 On Monday, Tuesday, and Thursday, students attend four 80-minute blocks as follows: